babsey/nest-desktop-docs/user/usage-advanced/network-graph.rst

 Edge color
 ----------

-In NEST Desktop, the edge color is determined by the color of the source node.
+The edge color is determined by the color of the source node.

+Note: *Edge color* is not defined in [1]_.

 |br|